K-beauty: Medical aesthetics (cosmetic procedures and dermatology)

-In addition to skincare and makeup, K-beauty is closely connected to South Korea’s cosmetic surgery and dermatology sectors.
-Seoul’s Gangnam district is widely noted as a major hub for aesthetic procedures, with a high density of clinics offering double-eyelid surgery, rhinoplasty, facial contouring, and skin-rejuvenation treatments.
+In addition to skincare and makeup, K-beauty is closely connected to South Korea's cosmetic surgery and dermatology sectors.
+Seoul's Gangnam district is widely noted as a major hub for aesthetic procedures, with a high density of clinics offering double-eyelid surgery, rhinoplasty, facial contouring, and skin-rejuvenation treatments.
 International statistics also show South Korea among the leading countries for aesthetic procedures, including eyelid surgery and rhinoplasty, on a per-capita basis.

 Dermatology clinics play a notable role in the K-beauty landscape by offering in-office treatments that complement consumer skincare—e.g., laser resurfacing, acne-scar therapy, and injectable skin boosters (such as polynucleotide products) that are often used adjunctively after energy-based treatments.
-Surveys in Korea further indicate high public exposure to laser skin treatments, with higher adverse-event risks reported outside dermatology settings—contextualising the large role of dermatology clinics within K-beauty’s prevention-focused approach.
+Surveys in Korea further indicate high public exposure to laser skin treatments, with higher adverse-event risks reported outside dermatology settings—contextualising the large role of dermatology clinics within K-beauty's prevention-focused approach.

-K-beauty’s medical aesthetics dimension also intersects with inbound medical tourism, with international media and reports describing steady growth in visitors seeking cosmetic procedures in South Korea.
+K-beauty's medical aesthetics dimension also intersects with inbound medical tourism, with international media and reports describing steady growth in visitors seeking cosmetic procedures in South Korea.

 Industry

-South Korea is the leader of the global beauty industry, it continues to advance; analysts expect K-Beauty to generate immense growth and expansion of Korean skincare brands to bring in high revenue.
-This continues to be the projection for the upcoming years.
+South Korea is a major participant in the global beauty industry, particularly in the skincare sector.
+Analysts have projected continued growth in the K-beauty market and further expansion of South Korean skincare brands.

 South Korea is also known for being the center for many skin care brand's research and development as well as a manufacturing and production hub.
 The majority of Koreans are found to be well-educated and informed about skin care and health, so many of the products developed by Korea are thoroughly regulated.
 An additional factor for its success includes the influence of popular culture, such as the Hallyu Wave, where celebrities promote makeup brands and help to promote them domestically and internationally.

 K-Beauty is associated with the Korean Wave; for example, the South Korean cosmetics company Amorepacific sponsored My Love from the Star, a 2014 K-drama whose constant marketing of Amorepacific products resulted in an increase in skincare and lipstick sales of up to 75 and 400 percent.
 The combination of increased international tourism in South Korea combined with K-Beauty products' presence in duty-free shops has also worked to increase sales of cosmetics in Korea.